ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 ## Configuration

 To use our plugin there is one last configuration step.
-Two files need to be updated:

-- *plugins.js* which contains all the plugins parameters for our network
+Updating the *plugins.js* which contains all the plugins parameters for our network.
-- *milestones.json* which contains configuration for our network by height milestones

 ### plugins.js